 Charleston, SC is brimming with historic Civil War sites.
 When visiting the holy city, the very tip of the peninsula, known as the Battery, is a popular place to go for an evening walk.
 You can gaze out into the harbor or admire the many spectacular mansions that line the street.
 There is a beautiful garden here called White Point Gardens where you can spend some time relaxing or enjoying a picnic.
 However, this outdoor space is also a historic site.
 This is the very spot where those Citadel cadets took aim at an incoming Federal ship and thus kick-started the war between the North and the South.

 Historic Forts in Savannah, Georgia

 Savannah, GA is home to three different important and historic forts that played roles in the Civil War.
-If you’re making a trip to the Southeastern coast, you could plan to spend time in Charleston, SC and then make the short drive to Savannah.
+If you’re making a trip to the Southeastern coast, you could plan to spend time in Charleston, South Carolina, and then make the short drive to Savannah, Georgia.
 In both locations, you’ll find many historic sites and get a taste of Southern culture and cuisine.
-Savannah is home to Fort Pulaski, Fort McAllister and Old Fort Jackson, each of which was involved in the Civil War.
+Savannah is home to Fort Pulaski, Fort McAllister, and Old Fort Jackson, each of which was involved in the Civil War.
 Fort Pulaski is the most popular site to visit and is located near the Savannah River.
 During your visit, you can explore the many hiking trails and learn more about the fort and how it fell to the Union troops.

 If you want to tour all of the forts in Savannah, make the short trip from Fort Pulaski to Old Fort Jackson.
 Another unique national landmark, Old Fort Jackson features guided tours and even regular cannon firing demonstrations.
 The third and final fort you can visit in Savannah is Fort McAllister.
 This destination is about an hour away from Savannah and technically located in Richmond Hill, though it was used to defend the city of Savannah during the war.